parth-patel97/sentimental-analysis-api/README.md

 # Sentimental Analysis API

-## Build API using NLP and FastAPI for sentimental analysis
+API using NLP and FastAPI for sentimental analysis

 ## Run Project